ga4gh-beacon/ga4gh-beacon-legacy-website/_posts/roadmap/2018-10-24-roadmap-beacon-flavours.md

   - no sample/callset/individual ... resolution is possible by design
   - re-identification attacks possible through querying of multiple, usually rare, alleles corresponding to the _known_ genome of an individual
 * clinical Beacon
-  - any Beacon which contains non-aggregate data (variants and metadata)
+  - any Beacon which contains non-aggregate data (variants and/or metadata)
   - potential of data exposure through standard security breaches
   - additional security risk through non-aggregate responses, where implemented